Woman survived fire that killed seven kids, two adults on Saturday

-"Most of our inspectors ... are turned away.
-'Don't bother us.'
-To those people who have turned out inspectors away, at least check your smoke detectors," Jones said.
+“Most of our inspectors … are turned away.
+‘Don’t bother us.’
+To those people who have turned our inspectors away, at least check your smoke detectors,” Jones said.

-The dead were identified as Alisha Carter Camp, 26; Alex Seal, an adult, age unknown; Keahna Camp, 8; Jeremiah Camp, 3; Elijah Scott, 3; Emanuel Jones, 18 months; and Kiki and Gigi, appoximately 3 years old, last names not known.
+Officials identified the victims as Alisha Carter Camp, 26; Alex Seal, 24; Keahna Camp, 8; Bryan Timothy Camp, 7; Jeremiah Camp, 3; Elijah Scott, 3; Emanuel Jones, 18 months; and Kiki and Gigi Seal, both 3 years old.

-"One of the messages we get out of this tragedy is we need these inspectors," Jones said.
+Jones said that he “can’t think of a more tragic event in Charleston’s history” but that “one of the messages we get out of this tragedy is, we need these inspectors.”

 The Charleston Fire Department and local news and radio stations plan to hold a fundraiser for the fire victims Thursday and a “Never Again” smoke detector community event on Friday and Saturday.